washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 }
 ```

-First, we need an unexported type `payloadKey` as an unique identifier, which won't be overwrite by other code or packages like the `REST` header name.
+First, we need an unexported type `payloadKey` as an unique identifier, which
+won't be overwrite by other code or packages like an ordinary metadata name.

 ```
 //newContext will create a new go `context` with the payload